KNAPK in a strong headwind

 Members' wishes

-Wood The Inatsisartut election this winter asked KNAPK's chairman Nikkulaat Jeremiassen, director Vittus Qujaukitsoq and main board member and now re-elected Ole Jørgen Davidsen up to Inatsisartut, which KNAPK's new chairman criticized at the time strongly.
-Pele Blytmann, who was chairman of KNAPK's local branch in Ilulissat, believed that it is not appropriate for KNAPK to be led by the former politicians associated with certain parties.
-However, he does not want to comment on whether this was the reason Vittus Qujaukitsoq was fired.
+In the Inatsisartut election this winter, KNAPK's chairman Nikkulaat Jeremiassen, director Vittus Qujaukitsoq and board member and now re-elected Ole Jørgen Davidsen ran for Inatsisartut, which KNAPK's new chairman strongly criticized at the time.
+Pele Blytmann, who was chairman of KNAPK's local branch in Ilulissat, believed that it was inappropriate for KNAPK to be led by former politicians with ties to certain parties.
+However, he did not want to comment on whether this was the reason that Vittus Qujaukitsoq was fired.

-Pele Blytmann will not comment on Henrik Sandgreen's criticism of KNAPK's main board current time.
+Pele Blytmann will not comment on Henrik Sandgreen's criticism of KNAPK's board of directors at this time.

 Sad

-Lars Poulsen from Siumut, who is a member of Inatsisartut and is chairman of the Fisheries, Fishing and Agriculture Committee calls KNAPK's current situation sad.
+Lars Poulsen from Siumut, who is a member of Inatsisartut and is chairman of the Fisheries, Hunting and Agriculture Committee calls KNAPK's current situation sad.

-He encourages them three fisheries organizations to initiate a constructive dialogue to ensure that the fishing industry receives the best possible treatment.
+He encourages the three fisheries organisations to engage in a constructive dialogue to ensure that the fishing industry receives the best possible treatment.

 Abonnementer